API Design

 GET /items?page=2

 The main difference is that the client is not seeing a list of buttons in HTML, instead they are getting metadata or links in the JSON/XML response.
-How exactly that looks depends on which pagination strategy you pick, and there are a few to chose from with their own pros and cons.
+How exactly that looks depends on which pagination strategy is picked, and there are a few to choose from with their own pros and cons.

 Choosing a Pagination Strategy